 GREAT BEAR RAINFOREST, BRITISH COLUMBIA – First Nations are developing a conservation-based economy throughout coastal British Columbia and have announced the latest results from their ongoing environmental stewardship and sustainable development efforts today.
 Published by Coast Funds, the conservation financing organization created in the 2006 Great Bear Rainforest agreements, First Nations are showcasing how over 250 initiatives are strengthening well-being in twenty-seven coastal communities.

 “Coast Funds was created from an unprecedented level of collaboration and leadership by First Nations throughout coastal British Columbia that continues to grow stronger.
-We are proud today to be announcing many significant positive outcomes that are already being realized from First Nations’ initiatives since the initial Great Bear Rainforest agreements,” stated Merv Child, Chair of Coast Funds.
+We are proud today to be announcing many significant positive outcomes that are already being realized from First Nations’ initiatives since the initial Great Bear Rainforest agreements,” stated Merv Child, former Chair of Coast Funds.

 First Nations are attracting over $200 million in total new investment to develop and diversify British Columbia’s coastal economy, including $62 million to date from Coast Funds.
 Just a few of the over 250 projects include the start-up of Haida’s Taan Forest operations, commercialization of Kitasoo/Xai’xais’ Spirit Bear Lodge, establishment of Heiltsuk’s stewardship department, and creation of the Coastal Guardian Watchman Network to monitor, steward and protect coastal ecosystems;

 First Nations have invested in projects that have created 670 permanent new jobs in science and research, ecosystem-based management, forestry, ecotourism, manufacturing, aquaculture, and more.
 500 of these are held by First Nations community members, which is equivalent to 9% of the total working age population of First Nations communities in the Great Bear Rainforest